Fast Times at Ridgemont High: Plot

-In the San Fernando Valley, popular Ridgemont High student Brad Hamilton has got a job at All-American Burger, his Buick is almost paid off, and he plans to break up with his girlfriend Lisa to fully enjoy his senior year.
-Brad's sister Stacy is a 15-year-old freshman, working at Perry's Pizza at Ridgemont Mall alongside her friend Linda Barrett, a senior.
-Stacy envies Linda's supposed sexual experience, so Linda — who claims to be engaged to college-student Doug — gives her pointers.
+In the San Fernando Valley, popular Ridgemont High student Brad Hamilton has a job at All-American Burger, his Buick is almost paid off, and he plans to break up with his girlfriend Lisa to fully enjoy his senior year.
+Brad's sister Stacy is a 15-year-old freshman, working at Perry's Pizza at Ridgemont Mall alongside her senior friend Linda Barrett.
+Stacy envies Linda's supposed sexual experience, so Linda—who claims to be engaged to college-student Doug—gives her pointers.
 Smooth-talker Mike Damone fancies himself a worldly ladies' man, earns money taking sports bets and scalping concert tickets.
 Mark "Rat" Ratner, Damone's best friend, is an usher at the movie theater across from Perry's Pizza.
 Stoner Jeff Spicoli is a slacker who lives only for surfing and getting high.
 On the first day of class, he clashes with history teacher Mr. Hand by arriving late for class.
 Mr. Hand attempts to get Spicoli to take his studies more seriously.

 At Perry's Pizza, 26-year-old stereo salesman Ron Johnson asks Stacy for a date.
-She lies about her age, so Stacy winds up losing her virginity to him in the baseball field dugout on their date.
+She lies about her age and ends up losing her virginity to him in a baseball field dugout.
 Ron sends her flowers the next day, but soon disappears.

-When Rat meets Stacy in biology class taught by Mr. Vargas, he is smitten, and takes her on a date to a German restaurant.
-Stacy invites Rat in after the date, but he nervously makes up an excuse and leaves before they get beyond kissing.
+When Rat meets Stacy in a biology class taught by Mr. Vargas, he is smitten, and takes her on a date.
+Stacy invites Rat into her bedroom after the date, but he nervously makes up an excuse and leaves before they get beyond kissing.
 She takes his shyness as lack of interest.
 Linda suggests that she forget him.

-Brad is fired after clashing with a businessman customer.
-Seeking Lisa's support during a pep rally, she instead breaks up with him just as he had planned to do to her.
+Brad is fired after arguing with a customer.
+He seeks Lisa's support during a pep rally, but she instead breaks up with him.
 He gets a new job at Captain Hook Fish & Chips.

 Spicoli accidentally wrecks the Camaro of Ridgemont star football player Charles Jefferson while driving Jefferson's younger brother to a party.
-Spicoli makes it seem like Lincoln High School fans destroyed Jefferson's beloved car, inspiring Jefferson to make numerous brutal tackles in the game against Lincoln, blowing them out 42–0.
+Spicoli makes it seem like Lincoln High School fans destroyed Jefferson's car, inspiring Jefferson to make numerous brutal tackles in the game against Lincoln, blowing them out 42–0.